November 13, 2020

 - Impairment Income Benefits.
 If your injury has left you permanently impaired, you may be eligible for impairment income benefits.
 These benefits become available the minute you reach “maximum medical improvement.”
 What does that mean?
 Maximum medical improvement refers to the state you reach when there is no curative medical treatment to improve your injuries.
 At that point, your doctor will assign permanent work restrictions and a permanent impairment rating.
 The amount of impairment income benefits you receive will be based on that impairment rating.
 You will receive three weeks of impairment income benefits for each percentage point of impairment.
 The maximum benefit you can receive weekly is $705.00.

 - Supplemental Income Benefits.
 Supplemental income benefits are somewhat similar to impairment income benefits, but they are only paid when you’ve been assessed with an impairment rating of 15% or more.
-While determining how to calculate the amount of supplemental income benefits you’ll receive is tricky, the important takeaway is that your supplemental income benefits will begin to be paid once your impairment income benefits come to an end.
-You’ll only be able to receive supplemental income benefits up to 401 weeks.
+While determining how to calculate the number of supplemental income benefits you’ll receive is tricky, the important takeaway is that your supplemental income benefits will begin to be paid once your impairment income benefits come to an end.
+You’ll only be able to receive supplemental income benefits for up to 401 weeks.
 The maximum benefit you can receive weekly is $705.00.

 - Lifetime Income Benefits.
 You may be eligible for lifetime income benefits if your injuries are severe.
 What are some examples of severe injuries?
-Injuries that result in an arm and leg amputation, permanent visions loss and blindness, or a spinal injury resulting in paralysis may place you in a position to receive lifetime income benefits.
+Injuries that result in an arm and leg amputation, permanent vision loss and blindness, or a spinal injury resulting in paralysis may place you in a position to receive lifetime income benefits.
 These benefits will translate to 75% of your average weekly wage.
 Of all the income benefits, this is the only type of benefit that will be paid out for the remainder of your life.
 The maximum benefit you’ll be able to receive per week is $1,007.00.

 You can learn more about these types of income benefits by visiting the Texas Department of Insurance’s website.